tinimi/studious-disco/README.md

 cp config/env.yaml.tpl config/env.yaml
 ```
 You could configure currencies in `config/currencies.yaml`
+If your data is already sorted by date you could set `sort` to `false`.
+This will improve speed and memory usage.

 You could use stub instead of real api.
 This will save api usage.
 Change following lines in `config/services.yaml`:
 ```diff